BharatGuturi/Predicting-House-Prices/README.md

 # Predicting House Prices in Perth
-This project focusses on predicting the house prices in Perth using the Machine Learning algorithms.

-## Project Title - Predicting House Prices in Perth

 It is everyones dream to buy a home.
 For someone who is thinking of buying a new house, this model aims to predict the house prices in the suburb of Perth.
 This data is analysed based on the available historical data of house prices in Perth.

 ## Sources of Data